-Through facilitating the development of the co-ops sector, the Registry of Co-operative Societies' work furthers the Ministry's mission of building social capital and making Singapore home through the promotion of active citizenship.
+Through facilitating the development of the co-operatives (co-ops) sector, the Registry of Co-operative Societies' work furthers the Ministry's mission of building social capital and making Singapore home through the promotion of active citizenship.

-With inputs from the various stakeholders, the Registry updates our policies and rules from time to time so as to provide a robust regulatory framework for the proper governance and sound management of the co-ops.
+With inputs from the various stakeholders, the Registry updates our policies and rules periodically so as to build a robust regulatory framework for the proper governance and sound management of the co-ops.
 This way, Singaporeans and residents will have confidence in the co-op structure and continue to participate in the co-op movement.

 There are currently 85 co-ops in Singapore.